confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/test/e2e/README.md

 EOF
 ```

-Run the test suite with the respective flags:
+Run the test suite with the respective flags.
+Enable `TEST_KBS` and provide a `KBS_ENDPOINT` to run KBS-related test.

 ```bash
 make test-e2e \